tophat/yvm/docs/faq.md

 ---

 ## Why should I use yvm?
+YVM will automaticaly select the correct version of yarn for you whenever you run any yarn commands.
+If there is a `.yvmrc` file, it will use that version.
+If no .yvmrc file exists, it will use a globally set default version.

+YVM also has many useful commands.
+Refer to the API documentation for more details.

 ## How does yvm work?
+YVM is essentially a shim which will intercept yarn commands.
+It will determine the correct version of yarn, and append it to the path.
+YVM has all installed versions of yarn in `.yvm/versions`.

 ## I get the message `You need to source yvm to use this command.`
 This means you're running the yvm.js script directly and not the shell function.